irsbugs/cmrt/Who can Login.md

 * hello@cmrailtrail.org.auCMRT
 * info@cmrailtrail.org.au
 * no-reply@cmrailtrail.org.au ?
 * ?
-Keep some old email accounts for backwards compatibility - janice@cmrailtrail.org.au - Can e-mail be re-directed ?
+Keep some old email accounts for backwards compatibility - E.g. janice@cmrailtrail.org.au - Can e-mail be re-directed ?

 Old / No-longer-used accounts should be reviewed and have the data backed-up or moved, then the account is deleted.